prys0000/archives-handwriting-text-extract-project/README.md

 		<li>You can install it using the command: pip install levenshtein</li></ul>
 </ul>

-<p style="margin-left:40px">Once you have installed these packages make sure to provide the correct folder paths for the PDF files and the summary text files before executing the script.&nbsp;</p>
+<p>Once you have installed these packages make sure to provide the correct folder paths for the PDF files and the summary text files before executing the script</p>

 <p>(<a href="#readme-top">back to top</a>)</p>
 <!-- USAGE EXAMPLES -->